frederic-perez/AmE-dictionary/data/dictionary.md

 __tiptoe<sup>1</sup>__ _adj_
 __tiptoe<sup>2</sup>__ _adv_
 __tiptoe<sup>3</sup>__ _n_
-__tiptoe<sup>4</sup>__ _v_ :three: To walk or move quietly on one's toes.
+__tiptoe<sup>4</sup>__ _v_ :three: To walk or move quietly on one’s toes.
 __tirade__ _n_ :seven::hammer:
 __tire spikes__ :camera:
 __tire__ _v_ :two::hammer: _I use a revolving ball to tire the conscious mind into a simple hypnosis._ _To break up the peloton and make teams chase and tire._
 __tiresome__ _adj_ _Please stop being so tiresome!_ :es: ¡Deja de ser tan pesada, por favor!
 __Tirolean__
 __tit for tat__ _idiom_ :five: Describing an act of retaliation.
 The phrase is most likely an alteration of the Dutch phrase "tip for tap," which means "blow for blow."
-Note: Tit for tat is also used before nouns. _A tit for tat dispute has led to the virtual closure of the border between the two countries._ _She's mad at me, so she refuses to help me plan this event—typical tit for tat._
+Note: Tit for tat is also used before nouns. _A tit for tat dispute has led to the virtual closure of the border between the two countries._ _She’s mad at me, so she refuses to help me plan this event—typical tit for tat._
 __tite__
 __titillating__ _adj_
 __titivate__ _v_ Make neat, smart, or trim. _Syn_ slick up, spiff up, spruce _I hope that my plan to titivate the restaurant will help draw more customers to our establishment when we reopen next month._